tommytommychopper/graph-repo/README.md

 anime.py -- script  <br />
 duplications.txt -- text file describing nodes, edges, and their attributes <br />
-linear|logarithmic -- select either linear or logarithmic to specify how you want nodes will be moved.  <br />
+linear|logarithmic -- select either linear or logarithmic to specify how you want nodes will be moved  <br />
 anim.gif -- name of the newly created gif <br />

-Also, you need to create directory named "gifdir" to store many individual GIF images.
+Also, you need to create a directory named "gifdir" to store many individual GIF images

 ## Expected Result
 ex)anime.gif